CodinGame/monaco-vscode-api/README.md

 npm run start:debugServer
 ```

 ⚠️ Building monaco-vscode-api is only supported on Linux or Mac.
-It you use Windows, have a look at [WSL](https://learn.microsoft.com/windows/wsl/install) ⚠️
+It you use Windows or you can't change the installation, please use the docker image or the devcontainer:

+- Pure docker environment: Use `docker compose -f ./.devcontainer/docker-compose.yml up -d` to launch the container.
+If the image is not yet available, it will build it.
+The workspace is bind-mounted to `/workspaces/monaco-vscode-api`
+- devcontainer.
+Use VSCode's Remote Explorer, use `+` and choose *Open Current Folder in Container* to launch the project in the container.
+Bind mounts are slow when you are using Windows + WSL/Docker, so consider using the *Clone Repository in Container Volume` instead.

 #### Remote agent